 The late fourteenth-century Monk’s dormitory is one of the most spectacular mediaeval English halls.
 The long oak-beamed room is the last monastic dormitory intact in England.
 It was once divided into narrow cubicles in which the Benedictine monks studied and slept.
 Functioning as a library since 1856, it is now also an exhibition space displaying Durham Cathedral’s collection, a narrative interactive exhibit and objects like Anglo-Saxon stones.
 The project made the space accessible and engaging, with a new lift and lighting design, while retaining its use as a working library.

-We created a new shop within the 13th century undercroft.
-The minimalist design of new glazed screens enhanced the mediaeval architecture, as well as creating an enjoyable space for the shop and restaurant.
+We created a new shop within the 13th-century undercroft.
+The minimalist design of new glazed screens enhanced the Medieval architecture, as well as creating an enjoyable space for the shop and restaurant.
 We followed the cathedral tradition of designing the fittings and using the in-house team to manufacture the furniture.
 Great care was taken over lighting and new materials to ensure fit within the historic context.

 The collections gallery showcases precious artefacts in a state-of-the-art gallery, renovated with exceptionally high levels of environmental control and security.
 From the Collections Gallery a new stair and lift and opened passageway leads to the Great Kitchen Exhibition space; this required complex archaeology and dismantling of low significance fabric.